 Not fully true.
 The Cambridge curriculum has its exam in March like any other board and the results are declared in the same months as Indian boards like CBSE or ICSE.
 Hence there is no clash whatsoever in getting admissions to colleges.

 However, the results of IB curriculum are declared later and they do pose a challenge when it comes to joining college or university.
-But if your child studying in IB is applying abroad, this is not deterrent as there are normally two intakes in most universities abroad.
+But if your child studying in IB is applying abroad, this is not a deterrent as most universities abroad have two intakes.